brutopolis/bruter/README.md

   BRUTER is meant to be 100% C99 compliant;

+  BRUTER has been discontinued, but checkout its successor: https://github.com/jardimdanificado/urb

 # Library

   BRUTER is a single header file `bruter.h`, just include and ready to go.